Florida Ice and Farm Company: History

 In 1979 the company went public and commenced trading on the Bolsa Nacional de Valores (the Costa Rican National Stock Exchange).

 In 1995 FIFCO introduced the "Rock Ice" beer to the local market, which highlighted the innovative use of "ice brewing".
 In 1998 the company acquired “Cervecería Tropical”.
 In 2001, the company introduced its line of fruit refreshments "Tropical", and also began distributing the Tampico brand locally.

 In 2006 the company purchased Industrias Alimenticias Kern's y Compañía S.C.A. for $86 million.
 The move further diversified its operations and brought along with it the canned beans, sauces, and pasta products under the Kern's and Ducal brands.

 In 2007, FIFCO purchased the operations of SAB Miller in Costa Rica for US$116 million.
 The purchase included the distribution rights for Pepsi Cola in the country, as well as some real estate investments.

 In 2008 after two years of the opening of political relationships between China and Costa Rica, the company signed a contract with Tsingtao that allowed it to start exporting its beer and refreshments into China, as well as importing Chinese beverages into Costa Rica.

 In 2011 FIFCO purchased Corporación Musmanni, a large bakery chain in Costa Rica with franchisees in Central America and the Caribbean.
 In March 2012 the company entered the dairy market with the purchase of Coopeleche R.L.; the move put pressure on Cooperativa de Productores de Leche R.L.
 (Dos Pinos) which has dominated the Costa Rican dairy market for years.

 In October 2012 FIFCO purchased North American Breweries Holdings (NAB) from KPS Capital Partners, for US$388 million through its subsidiary Cervecería Costa Rica S. A. NAB sells Genesee and Labatt beer in the United States, as well as craft or small batch beers including Magic Hat and Pyramid.

 Under contract FIFCO brews Heineken beer at its facility at La Ribera de Belen.

+In 2015, FIFCO obtained the essential COSTA RICA country brand.